ZenitsuTHB/mateza_v4.0_arch_qrMenu/src/Pages/Settings/GeneralSettings/settings.md

 - **Minimum and Maximum Values**: Each input field has `min` and `max` attributes to prevent invalid entries.
 - **Step Value**: The `step` attribute is set to `1` for integer inputs to avoid decimal values.
+- **Telephone Number Validation**: While not explicitly handled in the code, it's recommended to ensure that `noticePhoneNumber` follows a valid telephone number format.

 ---